Next Meeting: Tuesday, December 6

-7:30 to 9:30pm Usually the first Tuesday of the month from September through June.
+7:30 to 9:30pm, usually the first Tuesday of the month from September through June.
+For upcoming events see Schedule.

 Tomkins Hall, lower level of St. James Anglican Church